spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/upgrading.md

 ---
 title: Upgrading
 short: Upgrading
-description: How to upgrade the SPIRE Helm chart
+description: How to upgrade the SPIRE stack using the Helm charts
 kind: spire-helm-charts-hardened-about
 weight: 110
 aliases: